Rustic Exterior Home Ideas

 Set against massive, perfectly placed boulders, the stream constantly flows, cascading into a remarkable 15’ waterfall.
 The lagoon is fed by two creeks; one runs under the breezeway, and the other starts by the fireside gathering area, feeding into the waterfalls.
 Nature is infused throughout the home, from the knotty pine and stone exterior with carved entry doors to the ease of movement between indoor and outdoor spaces.

-Creating contrast provides the opportunity to make a clear distinction between the roof and the rest of the home.
-Achieve this through the use of color – by pairing light-colored siding materials with a darker roof and using complementary materials.
+Creating contrast allows for a clear distinction between the roof and the rest of the home.
+Achieve this by using color, pairing light-colored siding materials with a darker roof, and using complementary materials.

 Rustic homes are typically located in stunning locations with magnificent views of the surrounding landscape.
 Large, open windows provide natural sunlight to brighten living areas and access those views throughout the home.